 The retention credit is a refundable payroll tax credit.
 An employer is permitted to retain payroll taxes and withholdings up to the amount of the credit in order to take advantage of the credit contemporaneously with when wages are paid.
 An employer is permitted to retain any amounts that would otherwise be due to the federal government, which consists of employee and employer Social Security taxes, employee and employer Medicare taxes, and employee federal income tax withholdings.
 The retained amounts can be related to any wages paid for the period and do not need to relate to the qualified wages.

 The IRS has issued Notice 2020-22, providing that an employer will not be subject to any failure to deposit penalties with respect to payroll taxes retained in an amount equal to the anticipated credit.
-It’s not clear how this penalty relief will apply in situations where an employer miscalculates the available credit or where it loses its eligibility at a later date as a result of obtaining a Payroll Protection Program loan as discussed above.
+It’s not clear how this penalty relief will apply in situations where an employer miscalculates the available credit or where it loses its eligibility at a later date.
 It’s also not clear how the failure to pay penalty would apply as well.

 Employers using PEOs and other third-party payers